Abhijit5011/yatra-ai/README.md

-# GeminiVoyage AI - Tourism Recommendation System
+# Yatra AI - Tourism Recommendation System

-A complete React-based Tourism Recommendation System powered by **Google Gemini AI**.
+A complete React-based Tourism Recommendation System.
 This system serves as a full-scale AI-first travel platform where all intelligence is delegated to Large Language Models.

 ## Core Features